 CP: We can debate issues without degrading each other’s character.

-SC: can disagree without hating each other.
+SC: We can disagree without hating each other.

 CP: My name is Chris Peterson.

-SC: I’m Spencer Cox.
+SC: And I’m Cox.

 (Together) And we approve this message.